IOxCyber/CyberEssentials/Security-Tools/Qualys/Basic-Concepts/Organizing-Assets.md

 2. Dynamic (Host added by Asset Tag Rule Engine): Child Dynamically added to Parent Tag eg. `AssetView > Tags > Tag Details > Tag Rule > Select Rules > S/w Installed > Regular Expr(*mysql*) > Re-evaluate rule on save > Ignore Case > Test Rule > Continue`

 > Verify: `To your account Setting > Setting in setup > Scroll down to "New data security model" > Asset tagging must be enabled` | If Not Enabled > A manager user can enable it for you.

+## 3. Other Options:
+- Domain: useful for `external-facing assets`, such as websites or other internet-facing services.
+- Virtual Host: To manage and scan virtual `hosts that run multiple domains or services on a single physical server or IP address.`

 ## FAQs:
 - Can we scan an asset group with a mix of external and internal IP addresses `NO`